patridge/patridgedev.com-jekyll/_posts/2014-05-15-smudges-part-2-custom-font.md

 ### Demo Source Code

-For more details on the font-sizing code or any of the rest of this post’s code, just pop over to the [Abusing UIKit for Gaming GitHub repo](https://github.com/patridge/UIKitAbuse).
-The custom font code project has been added to this project, and I’ll be adding new projects to that solution as I add posts to this series.
+For more details on the font-sizing code or any of the rest of this post's code, just pop over to the [Abusing UIKit for Gaming GitHub repo](https://github.com/patridge/UIKitAbuse).
+The custom font code project has been added to this project, and I'll be adding new projects to that solution as I add posts to this series.

 ## Picking a font, making your own icon font, resources